 It should then state any additional information needed to complete the form.
 For example, it should indicate the jurisdiction of the deed and indicate the amount of money (if any) paid by the grantee for the property.
 Transfers between family members such as inheritance will usually not require any compensation.
 The deed must also identify the parties involved in the transaction and their respective roles – that is, it must distinguish the grantor from the grantee and a statement declaring that the property is being transferred from the grantor to the grantee.

-It should also declare that the seller is the legal owner of the property and is legally allowed to transfer it can be added.
+It should also declare that the seller is the legal owner of the property and is legally allowed to transfer it.
 A statement stating that the property is free of any legal claims, such as creditors, can be added.
 Lastly, the deed can outline a written guarantee by the grantor that they will be legally liable to compensate the grantee if any claims emerge after the transfer.

 The legal description of the property